Donny-bla/segmentation-upsampler/README.md

 k-wave (http://www.k-wave.org/)

 ## Examples

-Code $MultilabelExample.m$ is an example of processing generated complex shape compare to a high resolution ground truth.
+Code $multilabelExample.m$ is an example of processing generated complex shape compare to a high resolution ground truth.

 Code $vertrbraExample.m$ is an example of processing medical image.
 Figure 1 presents a demonstration of the upsampling of a multi-label spine segmentation with input parameters $\sigma = 0.7$ and isovalue = 0.4.
 The input data is sourced from Liebl $et$ $al$.
 2021 [^1].
 This demonstration involves upsampling at a scale of 0.8 with spacing at [0.2910, 0.2910, 1.2500].